When I hear people say “target market” to refer to people we want to attract, it grates on me.

-- We need to focus on client attraction, so we should use words that match that.
+- We need to focus on client attraction and generosity of spirit, so we should use words that match that.

 - Words effect our subconscious mind which tells our brain to do push marketing, even if we think we are not pushy.

-“Ideal client” or “ideal customer” makes much more sense than “target market.”
+“Ideal client” or “ideal customer” makes much more sense to me than “target market.”
 When you use that wording, your brain will conjure up images of a happy match between you and your customers.
 It’s about resonance.
 And client attraction.

 When you envision your ideal customer, you’ll be more likely to find out what they want and provide just that.
 No pushing required.